-A brief guide to getting flicker free results in your end credits
+A guide to getting flicker free after effects end credits.

 A 4K After Effects template and Photoshop file are included at the bottom.